VDA5050/VDA5050/VDA5050_EN.md

 ## 6.4.3 Communication for interactive zones

 For communicating requests for the interactive zones 'RELEASE' and 'COORDINATED_REPLANNING', the field `zoneRequests` in the state message is used.
-The separate topic `response` is used by fleet control to respond to these requests.
+The separate topic `responses` is used by fleet control to respond to these requests.

 Before entering an interactive zone, the mobile robot shall state a request.
 A request before entry of an interactive zone is necessary, even if the order contains released nodes within the zone.